MichaelGombos/The-Art-Of-Drift/Readme.md

 - (done) fix huge particle bug on replay
 - remake replays for all maps
 - (done) compress replay stats (4 min replay is 1.3mb)
-- update car sprite to use new graphics
+- (done) update car sprite to use new graphics
 - add controller/keyboard support for navigation & framer animations
 - add custom keybinds
 - update particle layer to use pixi js